ElOceanografo/EchoMetrics/README.md

 Installing
 ----------
-Use the standard ``pip`` command:

-    pip install EchoMetrics

-Alternatively, download the package, then extract it and ``cd`` into the directory:
+Download the package, then extract it and ``cd`` into the directory:

     tar -xf EchoMetrics-x.x.x.tar.gz
     cd EchoMetrics-x.x.x